Real learning as it is meant to be: Engaging, collaborative, inspiring, fun!

 Who are Village Home Learners?

 Village Home students are self-directed learners who actively participate in their educational plans with their families.
 Parents are the managers of their children’s education, and, in most cases, learners engage in learning activities outside of Village Home.
 Because we have a structure based on trust that maximizes student autonomy, students must be able to manage their own learning constructively in the classroom.
-Village Home classrooms accommodate a wide range of academic ability, but we are not a program designed for learners with academic, emotional, or behavioral challenges that preclude them from managing their own learning constructively in the classroom.

 Mission and Vision